Upcoming gigs at O2 Arena in 2018 - Tour dates, prices and tickets

 The O2 Arena hosts some of the biggest music acts in the world and 2018's lineup looks to be no different.

-Music lovers will be treated by a mix of artists and genres in early 2018 with Paramore, Lady Gaga and Kendrick Lamar performing at the tent.
+Music lovers will be treated by a mix of artists and genres in early 2018 with Paramore and Kendrick Lamar performing at the tent.

 Meanwhile US exports Imagine Dragons, 30 Seconds to Mars and Fall Out Boy will bring in the spring months before solo stars Harry Styles and Sam Smith.
+Later in the year will see shows from pop legends Shania Twain and Britney Spears.

-In 2017 the O2 hosted the likes of Ed Sheeran, Drake, Green Day, Metallica but next year is shaping up to be even bigger.
+In 2017 the O2 hosted the likes of Ed Sheeran, Drake, Green Day, Metallica but 2018 is shaping up to be even bigger.

 Find out all you need to know about the O2 Arena's biggest music events coming up in 2018 and if you can still get tickets.